-The development of the ISP consists of the translation of information acquired during Intake and/or completion of the acuity scale into short and long-term objectives for the maintenance and independence of the client.
-The service plan includes: identification of all services currently needed by the client; identification of agencies that have the capacity to provide needed services to the client; specification of how the client will acquire those services; the procedure that will be followed to assure the client has successfully procured needed services; and a plan for how the various services the client receives will be coordinated while specifically defining the role of the case manager.
-Client participation in the development of the service plan is encouraged to the fullest extent possible.
-In particular, client feedback should be obtained on each element of the service plan before it is implemented.
+The development of the ISP consists of the translation of information acquired during Intake and completion of the acuity scale into short and long-term objectives for the maintenance and independence of the client.
+The service plan includes:

+- identification of all services currently needed by the client - identification of agencies that have the capacity to provide needed services to the client - specification of how the client will acquire those services - the procedure that will be followed to assure the client has successfully procured needed services - develop a plan for how the various services the client receives will be coordinated while specifically defining the role of the case manager. - Client participation in the development of the service plan is fully required as is possible. - Client feedback should be obtained on each element of the service plan before it is implemented and signed by case managers and PLWH.

-Every new or re-enrolling case management client must have an ISP completed and signed by both the case manager and client.
-Additionally, there must be an ISP completed for every new and re-certifying Ryan White Part B ADAP/HICP client at least every 6 months.
-If an ADAP/HICP client already has a case manager, the same ISP can be utilized for the ADAP/HICP client charts.
+Every new or re-enrolling case management client must have an ISP completed and signed by both the case manager and PLWH.
+Additionally, there must be an ISP completed for every new and re-certifying Ryan White Part B Program ADAP/HICP client at least every 6 months.
+If an ADAP/HICP client already has a case manager, the same ISP can be utilized for the ADAP/HICP client charts and documented to include ADAP/HICP service screenings and current enrollment status of all applicable client.
 Any client who only receives ADAP/HICP must be informed of the additional services offered by the Ryan White Part B Program.
 If the client decides to decline these additional services except for ADAP/HICP, the client must sign a Declination of Services except ADAP/HICP form.
+The declination form must be updated accordingly to the RW Eligibility guidelines and remain within the chart record.
+See Appendix G.

 The primary goal of the ISP is to ensure clients access, retention, coordination of care and follow-up, and medical/treatment adherence to primary medical care by removing barriers to care.
-A medical, psychosocial and financial portrait of the client is created using information gathered during the Intake and acuity scale process.
+A medical, psychosocial, and financial portrait of the client is created using information gathered during the Intake and acuity scale process.
 The information is then utilized to develop a mutually agreed upon comprehensive ISP with specific goals and action steps to address barriers to care.

 The ISP is the "bridge" from the assessment phase to the actual delivery of services and constitutes another essential function of case management.
-It is developed on the basis of the information obtained from the client assessment and pinpoints the individualized needs of the client and links the appropriate services with the needs.
-The ISP is a map of actions that documents the interventions, actions, responsibilities and timeframes needed to meet the identified goals.
+It is developed based on the information obtained from the client assessment and pinpoints the individualized needs of the client and links the appropriate services with the needs.
+The ISP is a map of actions that documents the interventions, actions, responsibilities, and timeframes needed to meet the identified goals.
 Interventions and actions may be immediate, short term or future focused.
 Future focused interventions anticipate a persons' changing life circumstances and recognize the role of prevention.
-The realistic needs of the client should be reflected in the development of the plan.
-The ISP must include coordination and follow-up of medical treatments and treatment adherence.
+The realistic needs of the client be reflected in the development of the plan.
+The ISP must include coordination and follow-up of medical treatments, referrals for outside medical treatments, and treatment adherence.